sinaptik-ai/panda-agi/examples/ui/README.md

-# Panda AGI SDK - Chat Interface
+# PandaAGI SDK - Chat Interface

-A modern React frontend for the Panda AGI SDK that provides a beautiful chat interface to interact with AI agents and visualize real-time streaming events.
+A modern React frontend for the PandaAGI SDK that provides a beautiful chat interface to interact with AI agents and visualize real-time streaming events.

 ## Features